paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 when assuming a noninformative (positive) uniform prior distribution for the initial crack size.

-Further simplifications are possible if only the NDE limit value is used, which is usually associated with a POD of 90% at a 95% confidence interval.
+Further simplifications are possible if only the {term}`NDE` limit value is used, which is usually associated with a POD of 90% at a 95% confidence interval.
 For a given distribution type and coefficient of variation, a probabilistic model for the crack size $a$